Baptism

 You can download a baptism application form by clicking below.

-Baptisms take place at 1pm on Sundays (Please advise all guests to be in place in the church at 12.50pm)
+Baptisms take place after the 12 noon Mass on Sundays (Please advise all guests to be in place in the church at 12.50pm)

 CLICK HERE FOR BAPTISM FORM